hongyuanjia/eplusr/README.md

 ## Acknowledgements

-I would like to thank many open souce projects who have heavily inspired the development of eplusr package, especially those below:
+I would like to thank many open souce projects who have heavily inspired the development of eplusr package, especially these below:

   - [OpenStudio](https://www.openstudio.net)
   - [eppy: scripting language for E+,